artivis/manif/README.md

 -   [`se3_localization.cpp`](examples/se3_localization.cpp): 3D robot localization based on fixed landmarks using SE3 as robot poses.
 This re-implements the example above but in 3D.
 -   [`se2_sam.cpp`](examples/se2_sam.cpp): 2D smoothing and mapping (SAM) with simultaneous estimation of robot poses and landmark locations, based on SE2 robot poses.
 This implements a the example V.B in the paper.
 -   [`se3_sam.cpp`](examples/se3_sam.cpp): 3D smoothing and mapping (SAM) with simultaneous estimation of robot poses and landmark locations, based on SE3 robot poses.
 This implements a 3D version of the example V.B in the paper.
+-   [`se3_sam_selfcalib.cpp`](examples/se3_sam_selfcalib.cpp): 3D smoothing and mapping (SAM) with self-calibration, with simultaneous estimation of robot poses, landmark locations and sensor parameters, based on SE3 robot poses.
+This implements a 3D version of the example V.C in the paper.

 ## Publications